emmajanedrews/base-template/_posts/2017-02-06-how-to-get-your-agent-to-work-2x-harder.md

 <br>
 <br>We don't expect you to care about the fine details of the inner-workings of our office.
 What you should care about is that because of the highly unique way we have structured our real estate office, **our clients' homes sell for more money in less time.**
 <br>
 <br>Our team sells a lot of homes.
 We have extensive home selling experience that puts more money in our clients' pockets.
-To find out more about how our team approach can make you more successful in the real estate market, simply visit [www.getmorewithus.net](http://www.greatervancouvergroup.com/info/our-team)and fill out the form.
+To find out more about how our team approach can make you more successful in the real estate market, simply visit [www.getmorewithus.net](http://www.greatervancouvergroup.com/info/our-team) and fill out the form.
 We'll be in touch!
 <br>
 <br>If you have any questions for us, don't hesitate to give us a call or send us an email.
 We would love to hear from you.
 Stay tuned for next week's episode.